-Carrie Everett, MC
+Carrie Everett (she/her), MC

 Canadian Certified Counsellor (CCC)